NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **Q: Can you provide an example of a controlled vocabulary with an rdfs:label or skos:label?**

 A: Most Semantic Web vocabularies make extensive use of rdfs:label or SKOS label properties.
 For example, this URI: http://purl.dataone.org/odo/ECSO_00000536 is from the ECSO ontology, under development at NCEAS by NSF's DataONE and Arctic Data Center.
 Within that ontology, the URI is associated with an rdfs:label of "Carbon Dioxide Flux", and a skos:altLabel of "CO2 flux".
 If you dereference the URI, you will see how the BioPortal ontology repository displays this information-- providing a human-readable representation of the underlying RDF/OWL language in which the ontology is stored.

+<a name="faq-how-do-computers-use-eml-annotations"></a>

+**Q: How do computer use EML annotations?**

+A: Annotations can be extracted from the EML document, and re-expressed (formally, "serialized") into a Semantic Web language such as [RDF](#faq-what-is-rdfs) or [JSON-LD](#glossary-jsonld).
+Annotations (also called "assertions" or "triples" in RDF) collectively contribute to a *[knowledge graph](#glossary-knowledge-graph)*, that captures understanding of the relationship of the contents of datasets (as "instances") with the concepts represented by terms in ontologies (as "classes").

 <a name="FAQ-what-does-RDF-look-like"></a>